RoshanSer/RoshanSer-v1/README.md

 ## Setup
 <div align="center">

-• Scan QR, Code will come to bot number + password(yt link{credits to Amal}
+• Scan QR, Code will come to bot number

 • Deploy to Heroku and fill the credentials

+• Password: afamk

 • Got to Heroku => Resources => Turn on Worker, Confirm